 When you're debating someone, you want to use all the resources at your disposal to convince them you're right.

-But you should be careful that you don't end up using a logical fallacy to help you make your point.
+And that's great – but you should be careful that you don't end up using a logical fallacy to help you make your point.

 What is a Logical Fallacy?

 A logical fallacy is an error in reasoning that makes your argument less effective and convincing.
+And you want to be able to spot these fallacies in other people's arguments (and your own) so you can call them out or fix your own strategy.

 There are two major types of logical fallacies, formal and informal.